Dr Paula Burkinshaw

 I am qualified to teach in Higher Education both at undergraduate and postgraduate levels.
 I am developing modules and short courses on my research for inclusion in our seminar series and executive education programmes.

-· Joint paper accepted for Society Research in Higher Education conference, December 2014, ‘women in leadership: absent talent in UK HEIs’
+.
+Joint paper to Society Research in Higher Education conference, December 2014, ‘women in leadership: absent talent in UK HEIs’

 .
-Joint paper accepted for inaugural Women in Academic Medicine conference, London, October 2014, ‘making the most of Athena Swan: how research can help’
+Joint paper to inaugural Women in Academic Medicine conference, London, October 2014, ‘making the most of Athena Swan: how research can help’

 .
 Paper for Sheffield University Women@TUOS network, November 2014, 'learning leadership: higher education leadership as communities of practice of masculinities'